MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 ./efs/deploy-ec2.sh
 ```

-Check the CFN console for completion.
+Check the CloudFormation console for completion.
 Once the CFN stack is complete, SSH to one of the EC2 bastion instances using the keypair
 above.
 Either of the EC2 instances will work.
 Once you've setup an EC2 instance, continue to SSH into the same EC2 bastion instance.

 ### Step 3: Prepare the EC2 instance for use